emilbayes/sim-timer/README.md

 Add a new interval to the timer.
 Opposed the the default Javascript setInterval, this takes the delay first and then the callback.

 `delay` time delay between calls.
 `callback` function to be called at appropriate tick.
+First argument passed is a counter of invokations for this interval ("local" time)

 Returns `id` of the interval.
 This is used the clear the interval.